I See You There

 - 3 tablespoons raw honey (where to buy raw honey)

-- Optional – A few drops of lemon extract or food grade lemon/orange oil.
+- Optional - 1/2 teaspoon lemon extract OR a few drops of food grade lemon/orange oil.
 Makes the flavor much better/stronger.
 (This is the orange oil I have in my cabinet, and this is the lemon oil I use)

 - Optional – Non-toxic, vegetable-based food coloring ( I use this kind)